Our ProgramsIncreasing awareness and understanding.

 Our Prevention Education Department aims to increase our community’s awareness of sexual assault, sexual harassment, and child abuse prevention and intervention strategies through classroom and community presentations.

 We know that sexual assault community education is key to eliminating sexual violence from our lives.
-All presentations are tailored to each individual group, are available in English and Spanish, and free of charge.
+All presentations are tailored to each individual group, and are available in English and Spanish.

 We currently offer the following sexual assault community education programs: